Go

 Generic type

-A generic type can hold values of any type.
+A generic value can hold any type value.

 type List[T any] struct {